New South Wales

 Like many professionals working in this area, her interest was initially driven by a personal need – a Mum looking for answers to help her dyslexic son.
 Barbara’s books got her looking for the answers in the right place – Moving to Learn.

-s a movement specialist who understands the complexities of “normal”/ “ideal” development of the human nervous system, she values the neuro - developmental principles apparent in the Move to Learn program, enjoying its simplicity, structure and effectiveness.
+Louise is a movement specialist who understands the complexities of “normal”/ “ideal” development of the human nervous system, she values the neuro – developmental principles apparent in the Move to Learn program, enjoying its simplicity, structure and effectiveness.

 She also uses Rhythmic Movement Training, another neuro-developmental approach that works specifically to integrate primitive reflexes, and she is trained in “The Listening Program”, an auditory integration program.
 Listening problems and movement problems often go hand in hand to make reading, writing and understanding in the classroom difficult.